 - To minimize distress and promote their self-care.

 - To encourage and support treatment.

-An intervention is another way to encourage treatment for someone that is abusing drugs.
+An intervention, whether familial or professional is another way to encourage treatment for someone that is abusing drugs.
 It is a planned, structured meeting that includes people who are central to the addict’s life telling the individual about the hardships associated with their use.

 Rather than providing support and patience, an intervention uses peer pressure and the threat of negative consequences to spark a commitment to treatment.

 It must be noted that interventions can lead to feelings of anger and potential aggression or violence due to the confrontational nature of the meeting and the potential for strong emotions from all involved.